-- 1. Coolant reservoir cap - 6.
+1. Coolant reservoir cap

 Disconnect the hose on the coolant reservoir side and drain the coolant from the coolant reservoir.

 - 1. Coolant reservoir hose - 2.
 Coolant reservoir - 7.
 After draining the coolant, thoroughly flush the cooling system with clean tap water. - 8.
-Replace the coolant drain bolt washers if they are damaged, and then tighten the coolant drain bolts to the specified torque.
+Install the coolant drain bolts and their new gasket, and then tighten the bolts to the specified torque.